my-flow/importlist/README.md

 ## Building the extension
 1. `git clone git@github.com:my-flow/importlist.git` creates a copy of the repository.
-2. `./gradlew dist` produces the distributable.
+2. `./gradlew core:assemble` produces the distributable.

 ## Signing the extension
 1. `./gradlew genKeys` generates a passphrase-protected key pair.